 It can be very frustrating trying to center each design by hand.
 So, it is better to center the design before exporting the print file.

-All graphic editing software like photoshop or adobe illustrator, they have the option to do this design centering automatically.
+All graphic editing software like photoshop or adobe illustrator, have the option to do this design centering automatically.

 How to centrally align the Print File?

-- To centrally align your design within the print file in photoshop, you need to select all the layers within the elements of design.
-And group them by pressing on the folder icon under the layer panel.
+- To centrally align your design within the print file in photoshop, you need to select all the layers within the elements of the design.
+And group them by pressing the folder icon under the layer panel.